Justin Bieber & Hailey Baldwin Put Love On Display In The Bahamas

 — iHeartRadio (@iHeartRadio) July 8, 2018

 These photos of the lovebirds having a wonderful time in the Bahamas surfaced just after a source close to the singer opened up to People about the proposal.
-The source told the magazine Bieber’s proposal was not a surprise of a spur of the moment decision to those close to him.
+The source told the magazine that Bieber’s proposal was not a surprise or a spur-of-the-moment decision to those close to him.

 “Justin picked out the ring before they flew to the Bahamas.
 He took Hailey on a special trip to propose.
 She didn’t know,” the source explained to People.
 The source also noted that Justin was both nervous and excited about proposing to Hailey.
 “He knew a couple of weeks ago that he wanted to propose.
 He sees marriage as something very special.
 He would never propose if he wasn’t crazy about Hailey.”